FGS-MSc-CS-2022-023/EnterpriseSoftwareDeveloper/Lecture07.md

     - Make the class responsible for keeping track of its sole instance (users cannot explicitly instantiate this class)
     - Provide a global way to access the instance
 - Client access singleton instance only via `SingletonOperation()`

+## Key Concepts:

+1. Private Constructor: The Singleton class has a private constructor, preventing direct instantiation of the object from outside the class.
+2. Private Static Instance: The Singleton class contains a private static instance of itself.
+This instance is typically created and initialized only once, lazily or eagerly depending on the implementation.
+3. Static Method for Access: It provides a static method (often named getInstance()) that allows clients to access the single instance of the class.
+This method ensures that only one instance is created and provides a global point of access to that instance.

+## Benefits of Singleton Pattern

+- Controlled Access: Ensures that there is only one instance of the class, providing a single point of access to that instance.
+- Memory Efficiency: Prevents multiple instances from being created, which can be beneficial in memory-constrained environments.
+- Global Point of Access: Facilitates centralized access to resources or shared objects.

+## Example for Singleton Pattern Usage

+- Singleton - Examples:
+    - Clip board
+    - Windows registry (System parameters)

+## Exercise

+- You are a developer at Microsoft who is responsible to develop the "Windows Clipboard" for their next operating system.
+Windows Clipboard is used to share (copy/paste) data between different instances of the same application or between different application instances.
+Design  requirement is to have only one instance of the windows clipboard class at any given point of time while thousands of other application instances utilizing the one and only clipboard instance to share data between them.

+- Implement a sample windows clipboard class.